sreedeepEK/palette/README.md

 ## Pallete.

-A simple machine learning algorithm that detects the palletes in a given image.
+An intuitive machine learning algorithm designed to identify and extract color palettes from any images.
 This project is under bulit.